nccadman19/beauty-hq/README.md

 BUG: logout message issue, taking to rendered clients.html and not reidrecting to clients premade, fixed
 BUG: login and logout buttons not showing correctly once user was logged in, added if statement to button to check whether user was logged in and to amend button accordingly.
 BUG: database not loading to run on website, added code to route line 7 to fix error
+BUG: favicon icon error
+BUG: users could not add client email addresses with the same email as another users clients.
+Connected the clients to users corerctly
+BUG: flash messages not appearing for crud functionality, created toast notifications instead.
+BUG: mobile nav bar not closing on second click, changed to desktop view in mobile for clearer functionality.
+Unresolved.
+BUG: code not all formatted correctly.
+Python code formatted to pep8 using autopep8, html manually formatted.

 Toasts